superseriousbusiness/gotosocial/docs/getting_started/installation/metal.md

 sudo cp /gotosocial/example/gotosocial.service /etc/systemd/system/
 ```

-Then use `sudoedit /etc/systemd/system/gotosocial.service` to change the `ExecStart=` and `WorkingDirectory=` lines according to your installation.
+Then use `sudoedit /etc/systemd/system/gotosocial.service` to open the file in an editor.
+If you installed GoToSocial in a directory different from the `/gotosocial` path used in this guide, change the `ExecStart=` and `WorkingDirectory=` lines according to your installation.

-If you have been following this guide word for word the defaults should be fine.
+!!! info "Running on ports 80 and 443"

+    If you've been following this guide word for word, your GoToSocial instance will be configured to bind to ports 443 and 80, which are known as privileged ports.
+To allow the GoToSocial user to bind to these, you need to uncomment the line about `CAP_NET_BIND_SERVICE` in the service file by removing the leading `#`.

+    Before:

+    ```
+    #AmbientCapabilities=CAP_NET_BIND_SERVICE
+    ```

+    After:

+    ```
+    AmbientCapabilities=CAP_NET_BIND_SERVICE
+    ```

+    If you later decide to run GoToSocial using a reverse proxy (see below) you may want to re-comment this line to remove the privileges, since the reverse proxy will bind to the privileged ports instead.

-After you're done enable the service:
+After you're done editing, save and close the file, and run the following command to enable the service:

 ```bash
 sudo systemctl enable --now gotosocial.service
 ```

+GoToSocial should now be up and running.

 ## (Optional) Reverse proxy